Mousticke/modbus-unite-cpp/README.md

 - `-make` : Execute the command make, do some clean up
 - `-commit` : Do the commit
 - `-push` : Push your branch

+# Test of memory leak
+### Use the command valgrind
+`apt-get install valgrind`

+Run the main file using valgrind
+`valgrind ./main`

+You can see the leak summary or the heap summary